EmilCodes/ForceOpen/README.md

 # ForceOpen
-A chrome extension that removes forcedownload=1 from URLs and allows to view files inside the browser instead of forcing explicit download.
+A chrome extension that allows to view files inside the browser instead of forcing explicit download.

 Currently works for the domains listed below: